 How to feed your cat?

-- Find a feeding location.
-Best if it’s on an elevated surface, like on a cat tree, on a window sill or a piece of furniture.
+- It’s best if it’s on an elevated surface, like on a cat tree, on a window sill, or a piece of furniture.
 If you have an , they can more easily eat without bending over when their dish is up off the floor.

 Try to stick to, at least an approximate schedule.
 A schedule is really important in your cat’s eyes. , or leaving out is an option but for many cats is confusing their instincts.
 If you have it’s also very difficult to calculate how much each cat is getting to eat.Cats have evolved their inner clock to be super precise.
 Why?
-Their hunting success is dependent on the ability to tell the time when their prey is more active.
-Having scheduled meals in the household environment will fit into your cats natural instincts and lowers your cat’s stress.
+Their hunting success is dependent on the ability to tell time and when their preferred animal prey is more active.
+Having scheduled meals in your household environment will fit into your cats natural instincts and lowers your cat’s stress.

 Above article covers basic feeding guidelines for cats.
 Be sure to read our next article which is closely related to cat food – a teeth cleaning.
 Yes, yes, cats do need this, as well.
 By learning how to feed your cat, they will be healthier and happier.
 And a happy pet is what we all want right?

 This article is a part of series about basic care for your cat.